OISF/suricata/doc/devguide/codebase/testing.rst

 Mainly, there are two ways of testing Suricata.

-- `Unit tests <https://github.com/OISF/suricata/blob/d63bcc38b4a2754d7d94e1dd7368a0959d4b7e9f/doc/devguide/codebase/unittests.rst>`_: to independently check specific functions or portions of code;
+- Unit tests: for independently checking specific functions or portions of code.
+This guide has specific sections to further explain those, for C and Rust;
-- Suricata-Verify: those are used to check more complex behavior, like the log output or the alert counts for a given input, where that input is usually comprised of several packets.
+- `Suricata-Verify <https://github.com/OISF/suricata-verify>`_: those are used to check more complex behavior, like the log output or the alert counts for a given input, where that input is usually comprised of several packets.

 The goal of this document is to offer some guidance regarding when to use each type of test, and how to prepare input for them.